 National Preparedness Month (NPM), recognized each September, provides an opportunity to remind us that we all must prepare ourselves and our families now and throughout the year.
-This NPM will focus on planning, with an overarching theme: Disasters Happen.
-Prepare Now.
-Learn How.
-The goal of NPM is to increase the overall number of individuals, families, and communities that engage in preparedness actions at home, work, business, and school.
-Are you prepared?
-View helpful tips below.
+This NPM will focus on planning, with an overarching theme: Prepared.
+Not Scared.
+Be Ready for Disasters.

-Disaster strikes when we least expect it, first responders aren’t always nearby.
+Disaster strikes when we least expect it.
+First responders aren’t always nearby.
 People who experience Sudden Cardiac Arrest can die because they don’t receive immediate CPR from someone close-by.
-As a family member, friend, or bystander, you can take action and in a couple hours, you can learn how to save a life.
-Sign up for the next CPR training class at www.CoronaCA.gov/CPR
+As a family member, friend, or bystander, you can take action and in a couple of hours, you can learn how to save a life.
+Sign up for the next CPR training class to be held on Saturday, Oct.
+26, 2019.
+Register online at www.CoronaCA.gov/CPR.